 Optimising and tuning the interpreter is crucial to achieve good performance.
 Especially tuning the kernel, as a wrongly configured kernel can drastically degrade performance.
-Before any performance tuning and optimisation has been performed, the kernel was configured with a block size of 256 threads.
+Before any performance tuning and optimisation has been performed, the kernel was configured with a block size of 256 threads since it is a good initial configuration as recommended by Nvidia (2025a).
 Additionally, on the CPU, the frontend was executed for each expression before every kernel dispatch, even in parameter optimisation scenarios, where the expressions did not change from one dispatch to the other.
 Moreover, the variables have also been transmitted to the GPU before ever dispatch.
-However, executing the frontend, as well as dispatching the kernel was multithreaded, utilising all 12 threads of the CPU and a cache for the frontend has been used.
+However, executing the frontend, as well as dispatching the kernel was multithreaded, utilising all 12 threads of the CPU and a cache for the frontend was utilised.

-With this implementation, the initial performance measurements have been conducted for benchmark 1 which served as the baseline for further performance optimisations.
+With this implementation, the initial performance measurements have been conducted for the first benchmark which served as the baseline for further performance optimisations.
 However, as already mentioned, during this benchmark, memory limitations where encountered, as too much RAM was being used.
 Therefore, the caching had to be disabled.
 Because the evaluator is multithreaded, this change resulted in significantly better performance.
-As the cache introduced critical sections where race conditions could occur, locking mechanisms needed to be used.
+As the cache introduced critical sections where race conditions could occur, locking mechanisms were required.
 While locking ensures that no race conditions occur, it also means that parts of an otherwise entirely parallel implementation are now serialised, reducing the effect of parallelisation.

 Without a cache and utilising all 12 threads, the frontend achieved very good performance.
 Processing 250 000 expressions takes roughly 88.5 milliseconds.
 On the other hand, using a cache, resulted in the frontend running for 6.9 seconds.
 This equates to a speed-up of roughly 78 times when using no cache.
-Additionally, when looking at the results above, the time it takes to execute the frontend is negligible, meaning further optimising the frontend would not significantly improve the overall runtime.
+Additionally, when looking at the benchmark results above, the time it takes to execute the frontend is negligible, meaning further optimising the frontend would not significantly improve the overall runtime.

-Figure 5.4: Comparison of the initial implementation with the first optimisation.
-Note that while the results of the optimisation have a much wider range, all samples performed better than the initial implementation.
+Figure 5.4: Comparison of the initial implementation with the first optimisation applied on benchmark one.
+Note that while the results of the optimisation fall within a much wider range, all samples performed better than the initial implementation.